demisto/content/Packs/Core/Integrations/CoreIOCs/README.md

 There is no context output for this command.
 ### core-iocs-create-sync-file
 ***
 Creates the sync file for the manual process.
-Run this command when instructed by the XDR support team.
+Run this command when instructed by the Cortex support team.

 #### Base Command